openssl/openssl/README-ENGINES.md

 Sounds good?
 Maybe, but currently building an ENGINE implementation as a shared-library that can be loaded by "dynamic" isn't automated in OpenSSL's build process.
-It can be done manually quite easily however.
+It can be done manually quite easily, however.
 Such a shared-library can either be built with any OpenSSL code it needs statically linked in, or it can link dynamically against OpenSSL if OpenSSL itself is built as a shared library.
 The instructions are